padogrid/bundle-none-tutorial-padogrid/README.md

             └── workspaceenv.sh
 ```

-### Unstalling PadoGrid
+### Uninstalling PadoGrid

-PadoGrid is unstalled by removing the `~/PadoGrid` and `~/.padogrid` directories, and removing the PadoGrid initialization line in the `.bashrc` file.
+PadoGrid is uninstalled by removing the `~/PadoGrid` and `~/.padogrid` directories, and removing the PadoGrid initialization line in the `.bashrc` file.
 The following completely removes PadoGrid including workspaces.

 ```bash
 # Remove all PadoGrid directories